isc-projects/bind9/doc/arm/reference.rst

    update-policy { grant local-ddns zonesub any; };

-...with the additional restriction that only clients connecting from the local system will be permitted to send updates.
+with the additional restriction that only clients connecting from the local system are permitted to send updates.

-Note that only one session key is generated by ``named``; all zones configured to use ``update-policy local`` will accept the same key.
+Note that only one session key is generated by ``named``; all zones configured to use ``update-policy local`` accept the same key.

 The command ``nsupdate -l`` implements this feature, sending requests to localhost and signing them using the key retrieved from the session key